The Trench (novel): Plot summary

 Back onboard the Benthos, the mysterious creatures grow more bold in their attacks, disabling the Prometheus' engines after the sub unearths an immense fossil from the ocean floor.
 Heath inspects the fossil and discovers it is a subspecies of Kronosaurus, a marine reptile that has escaped extinction and the same creatures that are attacking the Prometheus and destroyed the Proteus.
-The Prometheus is ordered to the surface to be repaired and have bright underwater lights attached to the hull to repel the kronosaurs.
+The Prometheus is ordered to the surface to be repaired and have bright underwater lights attached to the hull to repel the Kronosaurs.
 Its sister ship, the Epimetheus taking its place in the Trench.
 Terry tries to escape via the Prometheus, but is prevented by Sergei.
 Terry senses a possible ally in the Benthos' captain and pleads with him to help save her life.
 He agrees and promises to meet her later that night.
 When Terry goes to meet him at the hangar, she discovers his throat has been cut by Sergei, who ambushes her.
 As he attempts to rape her, she fights back and knocks him out with a metal pipe.
 Securing the doors, Terry enters the hangar control room and starts flooding the chamber killing Sergei.
-Unfortunately, this results in a kronosaur swimming into the hangar to feed on Sergei's corpse and erasing any hopes of Terry's to steal the Epimetheus and escape.
+Unfortunately, this results in a Kronosaurus swimming into the hangar to feed on Sergei's corpse and erasing any hopes of Terry's to steal the Epimetheus and escape.

 In the gulf of Alaska, the William Beebe uses sea lions baited with drugs to try and lure Angel.
 Jonas and Mac are on watch at night when they decide to enact their plan to kill Angel.
 Mac takes to the air in his helicopter while Jonas is towed in a life raft ahead of the bait and uses underwater speakers to ensure Angel appears.
-When she finally does, Jonas takes his shot, but his rife won't fire.
+When she finally does, Jonas takes his shot, but his rifle won't fire.
 Suddenly his raft stops in the water, the line having been cut by someone Mac sees rushing back inside the ship.
 With the bait now on a collision course with him, Jonas jumps onto the bait and tries to maneuver it away from Angel.
 Mac lands back on the ship and reels in the bait, saving Jonas, but Angel attacks the ships winch and disables it before disappearing.
 Jonas goes into shock from hypothermia and awakens in a hospital.
 Jonas finds out he momentarily died on the operating table and decides he is done with megalodons, refusing Celeste's pleas to rejoin the hunt saying Angel is too big to recapture and wanting to start life anew with Terry.
 Celeste again tries to coax the location of Devil's Purgatory from him, but Jonas, remembering Mac's words of warning against trusting Celeste, again refuses.